 - Engage with influential followers.
 Crowdbooster alerts you when a people with a high social influence follow you.

 - Cross-post between social networks.
-It will uncover the content that resonates best with your followers on Twitter so that you can share it with your fans on Facebook.
+It will uncover the content that resonates with your followers on Twitter so that you can share it with your fans on Facebook.

 Crowdbooster’s intuitive analytics help you understand:

-- Follower and Fan growth over time.
-Track the benefits of long-term engagement or the effectiveness of a one-time social media campaign.
+- Track the growth of your audience.
+See the benefits of long-term engagement or the effectiveness of your social media campaigns.

 - Influential audience segments.
-Crowdbooster uncovers followers with high online influence so that you can foster and keep up relationships with them.
+Crowdbooster uncovers influencers in your following so that you can foster relationships with them..